rafaellichen/Restaurant-Ordering-System/README.md

   * [x] Registered customers have username and password to login
   * [x] Registered customers or VIP have top listing based on the history of their prior purchase
   * [x] Top 5 most popular dishes (ordered most) are displayed on the page
+  * [x] Employee who received 3 complaints/compliments will be demoted/promoted
+  * [x] Employee who is demoted twice will be fired

 Etc...